pivot-access-ltd/bma-offline-docs/src/how-to-enable-dhcp-5132.md

 <a href="#heading--create-a-mail-exchange-pointer-record-in-dns"><h4 id="heading--create-a-mail-exchange-pointer-record-in-dns">How to create a Mail Exchange pointer record in DNS</h4></a>

-An administrator can set a DNS Mail Exchange pointer record (MX and value) to a domain.
+An administrator can set a DNS Mail Exchange pointer record (MX and value) to a domain:

 ``` nohighlight
 maas $PROFILE dnsresource-records create fqdn=$DOMAIN rrtype=mx rrdata='10 $MAIL_SERVER.$DOMAIN'